AirPods vs. $80 alternative: are they any good?

-Apple's AirPods are one of the most popular Bluetooth earbuds, but they're expensive, costing $159 or $199 with the wireless charging case (though they're currently discounted to $145 and $180, respectively, at Amazon).
-Their unique design also means they don't always fit well in some people's ears, especially when you're running or working out.
-So what if you could get most of what the AirPods offer, maybe with a better fit, for half the price?
+Got your heart set on a pair of Apple's AirPods 2, but can't quite stomach the price?
+At $159, or $199 with the wireless charging case, these Bluetooth earbuds are expensive (although they're currently discounted to $145 and $180, respectively, at Amazon).
+You might even be able to find them a little cheaper on Prime Day.
+But the wireless earbuds have a unique design and might not fit well in some people's ears.
+What if you could get most of what the AirPods offer, maybe with a better fit, for cheap?

 There are many cheap AirPods alternatives out there, but the most highly rated option and a CNET favorite is the Anker Soundcore Liberty Air.
-After using both for several weeks, I found out that (spoiler alert) paying half the price doesn't mean you get half the earbuds.
-Find my detailed thoughts and experiences in the video below.
+After using both for several weeks, I found out that (spoiler alert) paying half the price for wireless earbuds doesn't mean you get half the earbuds.
+Find my detailed thoughts and experiences in the video above.

 AirPods vs. Liberty Air